CsBigDataHub/working-with-vim/pages/terminal.md

 You can run a terminal inside of Vim since Vim 8.1 and in Neovim.
 Use the `:terminal` command which will start a terminal session in a new buffer.

 I use this feature but normally only for quick one-off processes, like a build.
-If I'm going to do much more I'll drop to the shell using `ctrl-z` and return using `fg` in bash.
+If I'm going to do much more, I'll drop to the shell using `ctrl-z` and return using `fg` in bash.

 ## Script the Terminal